MorningSun-GitBoy/shop/StudyDairy.md

 There are some puzzeled problem that the same code did not mean the same result.I think I need to search it in web.
 2019.7.11
-All puzzeled problem is caused by my carless.
+All puzzeled problem is caused by my carless.I decide to build NOTE.md to remenber gramar.